jsonnext/codemirror-json-schema/README.md

 ## Features

-This is now a full-featured library for both json4 (aka json) and json5 using extensions, so they should compatible with any frontend framework and/or integration library
+This is now a full-featured library for json schema for `json`, `json5` and `yaml` as cm6 extensions!

-- ✅ validation messages
+- ✅ lint validation messages from json schema
-- ✅ autocompletion with insert text
+- ✅ autocompletion with insert text from json schema
 - ✅ hover tooltips
 - ✅ dynamic, per-editor-instance schemas using codemirror `StateField` and linting refresh
+- ✅ markdown rendering for `schema.description` and custom `formatHover` and `formatError` configuration

 ## Resources